 Timothy M. Tully, Jr.

-Timothy Tully, Jr. is president of U.S. Markets – East which consists of New England, Mid-Atlantic, Western Pennsylvania, Ohio and the Southeast.
-In this role, he manages the investment management, wealth planning, and private banking services for individuals, families, endowments and foundations.
+Timothy Tully, Jr. is the former president of U.S. Markets – East, which consists of New England, Mid-Atlantic, Western Pennsylvania, Ohio and the Southeast.
+In this role, he managed the investment management, wealth planning, and private banking services for individuals, families, endowments and foundations.
 He is a member of BNY Mellon’s Operating Committee.